mikejmets/senaite.queue/docs/extend.rst

     api.add_action_task(objects, action)

-Parameter objects can be either a brain, an object, a uid or a list/tuple of any of them.
+The parameter `objects` can be either a brain, an object, a uid or a list/tuple of any of them.